-Envisioned by Przemysław Olczyk Mobius Architekci as a section of tree trunk, the Circle Wood is an unusual circular home situated within a forest clearing in Poland.
+Envisioned by Przemysław Olczyk Mobius Architekci as a section of tree trunk, the Circle Wood is an odd yet elegant circular home situated within a forest clearing in Poland.
 The residence takes its place remarkably well among the trees and hosts a private garden atrium at its center.

 Structurally, Circle Wood consists of reinforced concrete covered with panels of Okume wood that were sourced from West Africa.
 Its partially green roof incorporates a skylight to maximize natural light inside, and also has a void to allow a tree to continue to grow.